 “Married.
 David Niven, 37, sparrowy, Scottish-born cinemactor (Raffles, The Bishop’s Wife), and Hjördis Demberg Tersmeden, 27, red-haired Swedish ex-model.”
 [Demberg?]

-By the time of his encounter with Carl Tersmeden in Palm Beach, 1947, Oleg Cassini was an established fashion designer, married to film star Gene Tierney, with whom he had eloped in July 1942.
-They were married by a justice of the peace who dutifully ignored the phone ringing frantically throughout with calls from their disapproving studios.
+By the time of his encounter with Carl Gustaf Tersmeden in Palm Beach, 1947, Oleg Cassini was an established Hollywood dress designer.
+He was also (temporarily) separated from film star Gene Tierney, with whom he had eloped in July 1941.
+They were married in Las Vegas by a justice of the peace who dutifully ignored the phone ringing frantically throughout with calls from their disapproving studios.

 Oleg’s tempestuous marriage was riddled with less than honourable behaviour.
 “I want to meet you at my lawyer’s,” Gene Tierney told him one morning.
 She then produced Oleg’s balled-up underwear, which sported an unmistakeable smear of lipstick in a compromising position.

 That said, both admitted that their marriage was mutually beneficial, with Gene one of the best-dressed movie stars and Oleg one of the foremost dress designers in Hollywood.

 Oleg moved to New York in 1947, opened a fashion house with Tierney’s financial assistance, and eventually ended up as Jackie Kennedy’s personal designer.
 After a second, final, break-up from Gene, Oleg became engaged to one of Hjördis’ greatest friends, Grace Kelly.

 Having already been exposed to Hedda Hopper’s public disdain of his marriage to Gene, a second round opened with Hedda postulating in her column what Grace could possibly see in him.
 “It must be his moustache,” she concluded.